bchen41/Team-Profile-Generator/README.md

 ## Description

 This project uses Node.js to prompt managers with questions.
 The inputs will be used to generate a webpage displaying their team's basic information for quick access to the team's emails and GitHub profiles.
-Futhermore, this project uses to run unit tests.
+Futhermore, this project uses Jest to run unit tests.

 ## Table of Contents